polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **Macro Implementation Notes**

   - `Event` or `Event<T>` type is defined, assigned to `RawEvent`.
-  - `RawEvent<AccountId>` enum type is defined, with all events specified in the macro as its enum variants
+  - `RawEvent<AccountId>` enum type is defined with all events specified in the macro as its enum variants.
   - The macro implements various helper traits for`RawEvent`, including data encoding/decoding, `core::cmp::PartialEq`, `core::cmp::Clone`, and `core::fmt::Debug`.
-  - Inside `RawEvent<AccountId>` implementation there is a `fn metadata()` function to retrieve meta-data for events emitted in the pallet.
+  - `RawEvent<AccountId>` implements `metadata()` function to retrieve meta-data for events emitted in the pallet.

 ### decl_error!